perticascatalin/Learning/DPML/mcsp.md

 [Sample from serialist composer Schoenberg](https://www.youtube.com/watch?v=vqODySSxYpc)

-### 4.2 Michael Jarell: Automated Generation of Music through Search
+### 4.2 Michael Jarrel: Automated Generation of Music through Search

 This application attempts to formalize a kind of automated generation of music by searching for a sequence of n musical notes which adhere to a set of rules / constraints.
 These are: